fantpmas/hylia/src/posts/bathroom-closets.md

   - woodworking
 ---

 After tiling the bathroom floor we decided to put the washing machine and dryer in a dedicated closet.
 And also add a simple hanging cabinet with two doors.
-Made out of plywood, what else!
+Made out of plywood, what else!​

 Here's what the plans look like in SketchUp.